d4n3sh/thedaneshproject/content/posts/2009-01-19-how-to-install-adobe-air-15-on-ubuntu-810.md

 1. Download Adobe AIR 1.5 at <http://get.adobe.com/air/> or use the [direct Link][1] .

-2. Assign execute rights toÂ  the &#8220;AdobeAIRInstaller.bin&#8221;file to start the installer.
+2. Assign execute rights toÂ  the "AdobeAIRInstaller.bin"file to start the installer.

 `danesh@python:~/Desktop$ chmod +x AdobeAIRInstaller.bin`

-3. ExecuteÂ  the &#8220;AdobeAIRInstaller.bin&#8221; file to start the installer.
+3. ExecuteÂ  the "AdobeAIRInstaller.bin" file to start the installer.

 `danesh@python:~/Desktop$ ./AdobeAIRInstaller.bin`